simao-ferreira/markdown-resume/README.md

 Intern Developer @ _MegaWeb Lda, Coimbra_

-**Project:** Summer project for smart home automation tool using x10 and FOSS technologies.
+**Project:** Summer two person project for smart home automation tool using x10 and FOSS technologies.

 - Control of electrical devices via x10.
 - Live feed of webcam to use as security camera.